Architecture (ARCH)

 Term Typically Offered: Fall, Spring

-Introduction to the planning and designing of interior spaces related to residential and commercial projects.
+Introduction to interior space planning related to residential and commercial projects.
 Emphasizes understanding and applying programmatic relationships and spatial problem-solving processes to multiple small-scale multilevel design problems.
 Focuses on the programmatic and schematic design phases.
-Introduction to architectural drafting concepts, including architectural scale, drawing conventions, and orthographic view creation.
-Introduction to iterative design work processes and subsequent architectural design development and communication.
+Continues the development of architectural drafting concepts, including architectural scale, drawing conventions, and orthographic view creation.
+Continues the development of iterative design work processes and subsequent architectural design development and communication.

 ARCH 30.
 Digital Literacy for Designers.
 2 Units